sunfishcode/wasm-reference-manual/WebAssembly.md

 independently.
 In this way, calls form a stack-like data structure called the *call stack*.

-> Data associated with the call stack is stored outside any linear address space and isn't directly accessible to applications.
+> Data associated with the call stack is stored outside any linear-memory address space and isn't directly accessible to applications.

 ##### Call Validation